 As the name suggests, motion activated cameras are designed to record only when there is something to record.
 Some situations call for manual recording, or point-and-shoot and others call for always-on recording.
 For example, a police officer recording a crowd of people would be best suited to a manually operated camera that she can move around depending on what she wants to capture.
 But a shop owner may want a constant focus on his shop front so he can monitor and record all activity as it passes by.
-The right approach depends entirely on the recording environment and the sort of footage youre trying to record.
+The right approach depends entirely on the recording environment and the sort of footage you're trying to record.

-Motion detection cameras are largely the same as manually operated cameras, but have three key differences.
+Motion detection cameras are largely the same as manually operated cameras but have three key differences.
 The first is that they default to standby mode.
 The motion detection feature is typically achieved via a charge-coupled device.
-This is effectively a light sensor that activates when even minute changes to the amount of light that hits it occur.
+This is effectively a light sensor that activates when even minute changes to the amount of light that hits it occurs.
 This is the same technology that controls the security lights in your garden.
 The motion sensor, which is either attached peripherally or integrated into the main camera, triggers the camera into recording mode.
-The second distinctive characteristic is that motion activated cameras typically record to a removable storage device such as an SD card.
+The second distinctive characteristic is that motion-activated cameras typically record to a removable storage device such as an SD card.
 But some motion detector cameras are able to store footage to an external device by wifi.

 The main advantage of a motion detection camera is that it requires no operator; it can be left in place and will begin recording when the motion sensor is triggered.
-For this reason motion detector cameras are particularly suitable for discreet recording.
-From an operational point of view, this removes the need for anyone to sit through hours of footage where nothing happens, waiting for the moment when that person or people youre trying to record turn up.
+For this reason, motion detector cameras are particularly suitable for discreet recording.
+From an operational point of view, this removes the need for anyone to sit through hours of footage where nothing happens, waiting for the moment when that person or people you're trying to record turn up.

-For the purposes of surveillance and counter-surveillance, there are three main types of camera; always-on wearable cameras that record everything, static CCTV cameras that record to an external storage device and motion activated cameras.
-Wearables are suitable for evidence gathering in dynamic situations, for example if you anticipate you may be bullied at work, but cant specify when or where.
+For the purposes of surveillance and counter-surveillance, there are three main types of camera; always-on wearable cameras that record everything, static CCTV cameras that record to an external storage device and motion-activated cameras.
+Wearables are suitable for evidence gathering in dynamic situations, for example, if you anticipate you may be bullied at work, but cant specify when or where.
 CCTV is ideal for keeping a constant eye on a static location.
 By reviewing your requirements and factoring in whether or not you wish to be in close proximity to the subject of your surveillance, you can create a solution that meets your needs and avoids wasted budget.